DataDog/documentation/content/synthetics/_index.md

   text: "Configure an Uptime Check"
 ---

 <div class="alert alert-warning">Synthetics is currently in beta for the Datadog US Region.
-See the <a href="https://app.datadoghq.com/synthetics/beta">Datadog Synthetics Request form</a>.</div>
+To request access complete the <a href="https://app.datadoghq.com/synthetics/beta">Datadog Synthetics Request form</a>.</div>

 ## Overview